jethornton/flexgui/docs/source/hal.rst

 are not used by HAL controls in Flex GUI - it is the following that matters.

-Click on the widget to select it then click on the green plus sign in the Property Editor for that widget to add a Dynamic Property and select String:
+Click on the widget to select it then click on the green plus sign in the Property Editor for that widget to add a Dynamic Property and select String

 .. image:: /images/hal-01.png
    :align: center

-Set the Property Name to `function` and click Ok:
+Set the Property Name to `function` and click Ok

 .. image:: /images/hal-02.png
    :align: center

-Set the Value to `hal_pin`; this tells Flex GUI that this widget is going to be for a HAL pin:
+Set the Value to `hal_pin`; this tells Flex GUI that this widget is going to be for a HAL pin

 .. image:: /images/hal-03.png
    :align: center

-Add another string Dynamic Property named `pin_name` and set the value to any unique name:
+Add another string Dynamic Property named `pin_name` and set the value to any unique name

 .. image:: /images/hal-04.png
    :align: center

-Add another Dynamic Property named `hal_type` and set the value to HAL_BIT:
+Add another Dynamic Property named `hal_type` and set the value to HAL_BIT

 .. image:: /images/hal-05.png
    :align: center

-Add another Dynamic Property named `hal_dir` and set the value to HAL_OUT:
+Add another Dynamic Property named `hal_dir` and set the value to HAL_OUT

 .. image:: /images/hal-06.png
    :align: center

-If you added Show HAL to your menu, you can open up the `Halshow` program and view the pin names:
+If you added Show HAL to your menu, you can open up the `Halshow` program and view the pin names

 .. image:: /images/hal-07.png
    :align: center

-The pin names will all start with `flexhal` plus the unique name you gave them:
+The pin names will all start with `flexhal` plus the unique name you gave them

 .. image:: /images/hal-08.png
    :align: center

-Now you can connect the Flex HAL pin in the postgui.hal file like normal:
+Now you can connect the Flex HAL pin in the postgui.hal file like normal
 ::

 	net some-signal-name flexhal.hal-test-01 => some-other-pin-in